aymanshar/Stroke_Prediction/README.md

 Two datasets were used one with few records and one with 40k record from kaggle:

 1. **Original Dataset provided with the project(`stroke_data.csv`)**
-    - Highly imbalanced (only very few cases were positive strokes).
+   - imbalanced (only very few cases were positive strokes).
-    - Required balancing techniques (used SMOTE applied).
+   - will apply balancing techniques (SMOTE).

 2. **New Kaggle Dataset (`stroke_data_kaggle.csv`)**
     - More balanced (with more positive strokes).